-Step 1. submitting a manuscript
+Step 1.
+Submitting a Manuscript

-Types of Contributions:
+Types of Contributions

-Consultation with the managing editor at an early stage of manuscript preparation is advisable when:
+Consultation with the Managing Editor at an early stage of manuscript preparation is advisable when

-- The subject matter makes it difficult to follow the formatting instructions
+- the subject matter makes it difficult to follow the formatting instructions.

-- More detailed directions for preparing manuscripts are required
+- more detailed directions for preparing manuscripts are required.

-All submissions should contain:
+All submissions should contain the following:

-- Cover letter: A cover letter must clearly state that the material has not been published elsewhere and the address, telephone number, and e-mail address of the corresponding author.
+- Cover letter: A cover letter must clearly state that the material has not been published elsewhere and must include the address, telephone number, and e-mail address of the corresponding author.
 It is the responsibility of the author to keep in touch with the editors about changes in contact information.

-- Register and submit the manuscript online at Manuscript Fast Track: http://am.expressacademic.org/login.php
+- register and submit the manuscript online at Manuscript Fast Track: http://am.expressacademic.org/login.php

-- Enter all documents related to your manuscript under the same submission ID (201#-XXXX), which will be assigned to the manuscript upon submission
+- enter all documents related to your manuscript under the same submission ID (201#-XXXX), which will be assigned to the manuscript upon submission.

-Step 2: revising a manuscript
+Step 2: Revising a Manuscript

-One a manuscript has been accepted after peer review, detailed revision requests will be sent to corresponding author by the editor via e-mail.
+When a manuscript is accepted after peer review, detailed revision requests will be sent to a corresponding author by the editor via e-mail through the Manuscript Fast Track system.
 You may be asked to incorporate changes and edits, and address questions and concerns indicated by the reviewer(s).
-The editor will advise as to which documents on Manuscript Fast Track need to be consulted, or will send you revision instructions directly via email.
+The editor will advise as to which documents on Manuscript Fast Track need to be consulted or will send you revision instructions directly via email.
 Please incorporate all changes indicated by the editor and reviewer(s).
 If you disagree with changes suggested by the editor or the reviewer(s), please detail your reasoning in a separate cover letter.

 Accepted Manuscript Revision Return Deadline

 Once a manuscript has been peer-reviewed and accepted (with minor or major revision) for publication in Aquatic Mammals, the revised manuscript and response to reviewer comments files are required to be returned no later than three (3) months from the acceptance date.
-Authors are responsible to coordinate the return of their revised manuscript and response to reviewer comments files by email with their journal co-editor.
-Failure to meet this three month return deadline could necessitate a full resubmission of the manuscript as a new document, which will include subsequent new peer-review.
+Authors are responsible to coordinate the return of their revised manuscript and response to reviewer comments files by e-mail with their journal co-editor.
+Failure to meet this three-month return deadline could necessitate a full resubmission of the manuscript as a new document, which will include subsequent new peer-review.

-Step 3: manuscript publication
+Step 3: Manuscript Publication

 You will be able to review the revised galley proofs as many times as needed, assuming the edits are minor in nature.
 Any significant changes requested to the text, layout, tables, or figures at this stage will be charged a minimum fee of $55 per hour of time expended.
 Thus, we encourage authors to make any significant changes to their manuscript prior to submitting your revised manuscript to the editors.

-Authors will receive an ADA accessible .PDF of their published article for their free use in creating reprints.
-Reprints of whole issues or a CD with .PDF files of an issue are available as additional purchases.
-Contact the managing editor for a quote.
+Authors will receive an ADA accessible PDF of their published article for their free use in creating reprints.
+Reprints of whole issues or PDF files of an issue are available as additional purchases.
+Contact the Managing Editor for a quote.

 - 75 USD flat fee to place each article online.
-(Note - Aquatic Mammals does not print only online or only in hard copy.
+(Note: Aquatic Mammals does not print only online or only in hard copy.
 All articles are published online and in hard copy.)

-- 50 USD per black and white galley-proof page.
+- 55 USD per black and white galley-proof page.
 A galley-proof page is roughly equivalent to 2.5 manuscript pages (double space, Times 12 pt font), not including figures or tables.